barentsen/amunra-sphinx-theme/README.rst

 Amunra-Sphinx-Theme
 ===================

-**A beautiful, responsive, minimalist theme for your Sphinx projects.**
+**A minimalist theme for Sphinx based on Bootstrap.**

 Summary
 -------

-Amunra provides a lightweight and easy-to-use theme for Sphinx based on Bootstrap.
+*Amunra* provides a lightweight, easy-to-use, and responsive theme for Sphinx based on Bootstrap.
-It features a minimalist top navigation bar which can be configured manually or using Sphinx's standard `toctree` mechanism.
+It features a minimalist top navigation bar which can be configured manually.
+By default, the bar will show the top-level entries of Sphinx's ``toctree`` directive.

 Demo
 ----

-See it in action at `docs.lightkurve.org <https://docs.lightkurve.org>`_.
+See it in action at `docs.lightkurve.org <https://docs.lightkurve.org>`_, and inspect that website's source code at `github.com/KeplerGO/lightkurve/tree/master/docs <https://github.com/KeplerGO/lightkurve/tree/master/docs>`_.

 Installation